Autonomous quantum machines and the finite sized Quasi-Ideal clock: Results (Overview)

 \end{result}

-\subsubsection{Quasi-Canonical Commutation}
+\subsection{Quasi-Canonical Commutation}

-So far we have demonstrated that the finite dimensional Gaussian clock state, Eq. \eqref{gaussianclock_main}, satisfies properties 1) to 3) up to a small error.
-Recall that these desired properties were a direct consequence of Eq. \eqref{eq:div hat t} which is satisfied if $[\hat t,\hat H_c]=\mi $ on some appropriately defined domain.
-We will now turn to the issue of the commutator.
+So far we have demonstrated that the finite dimensional \gClock~state, Eq. \eqref{gaussianclock_main}, satisfies the three properties of the idealized clock, up to a small quantifiable error.
+Recall that for the idealized clock, these desired properties were a direct consequence of the existence of a perfect time operator, Eq. \eqref{eq:div hat t}, which is satisfied if $[\hat t,\hat H]=\mi $ on some appropriately defined domain.
+We now discuss the issue of the commutator.
 For the finite clock, since the $\ket{\theta_k}$ rotate into each other in regular time intervals, an intuitive definition of a time operator is in the eigenbasis of $\ket{\theta_k}$.
-Therefore, in analogy to the energy operator, $\hat H_c$, we define the time operator
+Therefore, in analogy to the energy operator, $\hat H_c$, we define the time operator \cite{Peres}